I know I know … I sound like a click-baity BuzzFeed headline, sorry.

 - The standard plan with Mandrill used to be $9.95 / month, which allowed you to send up to 25,000 transactional emails.

-- After the merge, Mandrill will only be available as a paid add-on for paid MailChimp accounts.
-The cheapest MailChimp account is $20 (which really is waaaaay too expensive for the possibilities it gives you – we talked about this a while ago).
-Once you have MailChimp, the cheapest block of Mandrill credits will be sold for $20 / month.
+- After the merge, Mandrill will only be available as a paid add-on for paid Mailchimp accounts.
+The cheapest Mailchimp account is $13.00 (some Mailchimp alternatives here).
+Once you have Mailchimp, the cheapest block of Mandrill credits will be sold for $20 / month.

 If the new asking price sounds a bit much for your taste, here are the alternatives: